 - Advising the insurer if you plan to file a lawsuit

-Ohio is not a no-fault state, meaning you will only get compensation once the insurance companies determine liability for the accident.
+Our team can only help you pursue compensation in Ohio once the insurance companies determine liability for the accident.
 Then, the liable party’s insurer pays damages.

 How Statements Can Help Your Case

 Although giving a statement to the insurance representatives may not help your case, certain statements could help you.
 A car accident lawyer can help you get statements from: